glennfawcett/cockroachdb_troubleshooting/issues/hotrange/repo_single_hotvalue.md

 ![](singlevalue_follower_cpu.png)
 ![](singlevalue_follower_qps.png)

 Notice how CPU and QPS scales up to utilize all resource on the cluster.
-This example you see some back-off with the 5 replica test.
-It was hitting the cluster hard and the system needed CPU to keep concensus.